Washington County Community Foundation

 An affiliate fund of East Tennessee Foundation

-In celebration of its 20th year, and with the blessing of its founder, Ms. Eva Stanley Harris, the Harris Fund changed its name to the Washington County Community Foundation (WCCF).
-The WCCF – affiliate fund of East Tennessee Foundation - renews its name and its mission to improve the lives of underserved and at-risk children and families in Washington County.
+In celebration of its 20th year, and with the endorsement of its founder, Ms. Eva Stanley Harris, the Harris Fund changed its name to the Washington County Community Foundation (WCCF).
+WCCF, an affiliate fund of East Tennessee Foundation, renews its name and its mission to improve the lives of people affected by poverty, which place children and families at risk for trauma, early childhood educational disparities, and poor health outcomes in Washington County.

 The Harris Fund’s powerful impact reached many worthy organizations that assisted and protected women and children, that provided cultural and educational enrichment, and that encouraged economic development, environmental enhancements, and historic preservation.

-The WCCF respects and honors the Harris Fund legacy.
-With its new name comes a similarly strong commitment to the welfare of Washington County.
-While the Harris Fund’s scope was broad, benefitting a wide assortment of nonprofit organizations, the WCCF will sharpen the focus and concentrate specifically on those organizations that address the County’s most pressing problems, the most difficult of which is the vicious cycle of generational poverty.
+WCCF respects and honors the Harris Fund legacy.
+While the Harris Fund’s scope was broad, benefiting a wide assortment of nonprofit organizations, the WCCF will sharpen the focus and concentrate specifically on those organizations that address the County’s most pressing problems, the most difficult of which is the vicious cycle of generational poverty.